Purple Milkweed Vine

 Comments

 Blooms March-June.
-Common throughout the Central Texas in pastures, prairies and open ground; usually in chalky soil.
-This is a short trailing vine from 1 to 3 ft.
+This is a short trailing vine.
 Flowers are paired, five-petaled, star-shaped, and deep purplish-brown.
 Heart-shaped leaves are oppositely paired.
 Entire plant is hairy.
-Seed pods are oval with soft spines.
-Pollination: Attracts butterflies and bees.
-Larval host plant for the Monarch butterfly.
+Seed pods are oval with soft spines, typical of milkweeds.
+Larval host: Monarch and Queen butterflies.
+Pollinated by flies.